 probation period, have additional terms on the probation order, serve

 some time in jail, or have your probation revoked and serve the remaining

 time in prison.

 To be charged with probation violation, the prosecution must provide evidence

 of the crime.
 Likewise, the violation must have been intentional or caused

 by severe carelessness.
 Mistakenly violating your probation is a common

 defense your attorneys might use.
-Let our skilled lawyers use their more
+Let our skilled criminal lawyers use

 Contact us at (757) 517-2942 or fill out our online form to schedule your free case